 How Do You Know If You’re Living Beyond Your Means?

 There are 3 very clear signs of when you’re living beyond your means:

 - You use your credit card to get yourself through the month because you have run out of money

 - You have no emergency fund as every month is an emergency

-- Your savings are non-existent and retirement funds are currently just a pipe dream.
+- Your savings account is empty and financial independence is just a pipe dream.

 When you are in this position it is down to your spending habits and your lifestyle.
 Being brutal, you have fallen into the trap of lifestyle creep.